Davidobot/BetterJoy/README.md

 * Frequency of low rumble in Hz         *(default: 20)*
 * Frequency of high rumble in Hz        *(default: 400)*
 * Rumble - en/disables rumble           *(default: true)*
+* Swap A-B                              *(default: false)*
+  * Swaps the A-B buttons to mimick the Xbox layout by button name, rather than physical layout
-* Swap buttons                          *(default: false)*
+* Swap X-Y                              *(default: false)*
-  * Swaps the A-B and X-Y buttons to mimick the Xbox layout by button name, rather than physical layout
+  * Swaps the X-Y buttons to mimick the Xbox layout by button name, rather than physical layout
 * PurgeWhitelist                        *(default: true)*
   * Determines whether or not HidGuardian's process whitelist is purged on start-up
 * UseHIDG                               *(default: true)*